mattimustang/optus-sagemcom-fast-3864-hacks/README.md

 # Putting the device into bridge mode

+There are at least two typical configurations for bridge mode.
+* UPSTREAM: The Optus is upstream from a router, and that router wants to get a DHCP address from Optus, and be responsible for WiFi.
+* DOWNSTREAM: The Optus is providing WiFi and/or Ethernet fan-out but DHCP comes from the upstream main router.

+There may be other scenarios, which combine aspects of both of these.

 ## ADSL2 Connections

 Follow the instructions in the PDF to [put Optus F@st 3864 modem into bridge mode](brigesagemcom3864.pdf).
 Original credit to [Ray Haverfield](https://sites.google.com/site/lapastenague).